Opentrons/opentrons/api/docs/v2/tutorial.rst

 If you have any remaining calibration tasks to do, you can finish them up here.
 Below the calibration section is a preview of the initial deck state.
 Optionally you can run Labware Position Check, or you can go ahead and click **Proceed to Run**.

-On the Run tab, you can double-check the Protocol Steps, which are similar to the command-line simulation output.
+On the Run tab, you can double-check the Run Preview, which are similar to the command-line simulation output.
 Make sure all your labware and liquids are in the right place, and then click **Start run**.
 The run log will update in real time as your robot proceeds through the steps.

 When it’s all done, check the results of your serial dilution procedure — you should have a beautiful dye gradient running across the plate!